Walk 109 – Burns’ Trail, Alloway – 3.8 miles

 Enjoy my photo tour…

 Burns Cottage, the start and end point of the walk.
-Inside is set up to look the way it would have in Burns’ day – well worth a visit!
+Inside is set up to look the way it would have in Burns’ time – well worth a visit!
+Entry is chargeable or free for National Trust for Scotland members [Photo taken June 2021]

 Poet's Path sign

-The Poet’s Path: a short footpath between Burns Cottage and the Robert Burns Birthplace Museum.
+The Poet’s Path: a short footpath between Burns Cottage and the Robert Burns Birthplace Museum which is maintained by the National Trust for Scotland.
 References to some of Burns’ most famous poems can be found dotted along the way (shown below)

 Stone remains of Alloway's Auld Kirk